 Fat’s gotten a bad rap for a long time in the wellness world.
 It’s not hard to understand why, given that its own name has become synonymous with muffin tops and cankles.
 But having been raised on olive oil fried eggs and the philosophy that an avocado a day keeps the doctor away, I’m glad that people are finally putting down the fat-free SnackWells cookies and starting to reevaluate their healthy choices according to a different barometer.

 If you haven’t noticed by now, or gotten the picture from the above, I view fat as an essential nutrient, and I actively add it to my diet in healthy amounts and diverse forms.
-Like any food, too much of a good thing is, well, bad.
-(Pardon the technical jargon).
+Like any food, too much of a good thing is, for lack of more technical nutritional jargon, bad.
 So I do try to switch up my oils from day to day, usually between olive, coconut, sunflower, flax seed, and canola.

 I make no apologies for the not-so restrained amounts of olive oil I add to all my recipes.
 And despite my justifications above, I certainly make no apologies for adding it in even looser volumes to the recipes I’m attempting to recreate from my Greek travels.
 I’m just adhering to the trends, people.